 Many people believe that if they are arrested and not "read their rights," they can escape punishment.
 Not true.
-But if the police fail to read a suspect his or her Miranda rights, the prosecutor can't use anything the suspect says as evidence against the suspect at trial.
+But if the police fail to read a suspect his or her Miranda rights, the prosecutor can't use for most purposes anything the suspect says as evidence against the suspect at trial.
 Of course, as with nearly all legal rules, there are exceptions.
 (See When Police Violate the Miranda Rule and Exceptions to the Miranda Rule.)

 What Are Your Miranda Rights?

 The Miranda warning (from the U.S. Supreme Court's Miranda v.
 Arizona decision), requires that officers let you know of certain facts after your arrest, before questioning you.
 An officer who is going to interrogate you must convey to you that:

 - You have the right to remain silent.